ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-tn able with life wife and it Is said
 he gave tier no money for food for
 herself and two small Imbtw*.
 One night last July Salzner’s wife